microsoft/debug-adapter-protocol/specification.md

   supportsRestartFrame?: boolean;

   /**
-   * The debug adapter supports the 'gotoTargets' request.
+   * The debug adapter supports the `gotoTargets` request.
    */
   supportsGotoTargetsRequest?: boolean;

   /**
-   * The debug adapter supports the 'stepInTargets' request.
+   * The debug adapter supports the `stepInTargets` request.
    */
   supportsStepInTargetsRequest?: boolean;

   /**
-   * The debug adapter supports the 'completions' request.
+   * The debug adapter supports the `completions` request.
    */
   supportsCompletionsRequest?: boolean;

   /**
    * The set of characters that should trigger completion in a REPL.
 If not
-   * specified, the UI should assume the '.' character.
+   * specified, the UI should assume the `.` character.
    */
   completionTriggerCharacters?: string[];

   /**
-   * The debug adapter supports the 'modules' request.
+   * The debug adapter supports the `modules` request.
    */
   supportsModulesRequest?: boolean;